joshwcomeau/redux-favicon/README.md

 ## Planned functionality

 I don't have much planned, beyond maintenance.
-I could wrap additional Favico features (like dymanically specifying an image for a favicon, or using the user's webcam), but these aren't features that I personally have a need for.
+I could wrap additional Favico features (like dynamically specifying an image for a favicon, or using the user's webcam), but these aren't features that I personally have a need for.

 Do get in touch if you have ideas for ways to improve this project :)